bluesky-social/ietf-drafts/draft-at-repository.md

 The typical synchronization workflow establishes baseline state through full synchronization, then maintains currency through incremental updates.

-## Repository Revisions
+## Repository Revisions {#revs}

 Each repository maintains a `rev` field (short for “revision”) that functions as a logical clock for the progression of the contents of the repo over time.
-The revision value must increase lexicographically with each new commit.
+The revision value is a short string value that must increase lexicographically with each new commit.

 Revisions may be used when comparing two repositories, especially when obtained from a non-canonical host, to determine which is more recent.

 Repository hosts and indexing services may track the revision at which particular records are created, though this is not a protocol requirement.

-### Timestamp Identifier Format
+### Timestamp Identifier Format {#tids}

 The recommended mechanism for generating revision values is the Timestamp Identifier (TID) format.